swellaby/generator-swell/docs/BOILERPLATE.md

 - .npmignore
 - tsconfig.json

-## Building
+## Gulp & Building
-There is a gulpfile.js created in the root of the project directory, however, all of the gulp tasks are defined within the 'build' directory.
+There is a gulpfile.js created in the root of the project directory, however, all of the gulp tasks are defined within the 'tasks' subdirectory within the 'build' directory.

+![Gulp Tasks][]

 ## Linting